Naivasha, Kenya

 Join us in creating sustainable livelihoods

-Stay connected to witness their path of transformation
+Stay connected to witness their journey of transformation